 How it grows

 The variety californica naturally occurs in southern B.C., in most counties within Washington and Oregon west of the Cascades (as well as Wallowa County in NE Oregon), and south to central California.
-A second variety, Corylus cornuta var. cornuta, commonly known as beaked hazelnut, makes its home east of the Cascades and throughout a large portion of the U.S. According to the US Forest Service, although California hazelnut doesn’t naturally grow with other native hazelnut species, “hybridization is possible in the Willamette Valley of Oregon and other locations where it grows adjacent to European filbert (cultivars of C. avellana) orchards.”
+Another variety, Corylus cornuta var. cornuta, commonly known as beaked hazelnut, makes its home east of the Cascades and throughout a large portion of the U.S. According to the US Forest Service, although California hazelnut doesn’t naturally grow with other native hazelnut species, “hybridization is possible in the Willamette Valley of Oregon and other locations where it grows adjacent to European filbert (cultivars of C. avellana) orchards.”
 Corylus americana (American hazelnut) grows in the central and eastern U.S.

 Many wild species eat and disperse the nuts.
 Rabbits and deer eat leaves and sprouts.
 Cover is provided for many species of birds as well as mammals.